fluencelabs/nox/vm/vm_bench/README.md

 ## VM benchmark tests

-This benchmark consists of seven tests that we used for perfomance tests of various Webassembly compiler and interpreter type virtual machines.
-Each test exports one function with name `main` (`main` because of `wasmer` doesn't support any other export function names) that should be called to bench.
-Also there are a few compile-time parameters in each test that can be adjusted on compilation by corresponding env variables (on the following part of readme upper-case naming will be used to mar them).
+This benchmark consists of seven tests that we used for measure performance of various Webassembly virtual machines both of compiler and interpreter types.
+Each test exports one function named `main` (`main` because of `wasmer` doesn't support any other export function names) that should be called for bench.
+Also there is a few compile-time parameters in each test that can be adjusted on compilation by corresponding environment variables (on the following part of readme upper-case naming will be used to mark them).

 ### Compression